 .
 Trzy Korony to the west and the highest summit in the Pieniny, Wysoka/Wysokie Skałki/Vysoké Skalky

 to the east can also be viewed from here.
 People admiring the views are protected by a guardrail, first set here at the beginning of the 20th century.

 River Dunajec and Trzy Korony seen from summit - by visentin

 The name of the mountain is a one-word version of what means Falcons’ Rock.
 Whereas the north side of Sokolica is fairly steep and forested, its south face is a sheer, bare, white limestone cliff.
 Big falcons have stopped nesting here, but kestrels are still around.
 On the summit grow some ancient pine trees, estimated to be up to five hundred years old.
-One crooked specimen is so pretty and brave that it has become a top photography model (next two photos).
+One crooked specimen was so pretty and brave that it had become a top photography model (next two photos).
 Unfortunately, it was broken by a helicopter during a rescue operation in September 2018.

 Southwest from the summit - towards the Tatras